-After obtaining the sparse point cloud, we marked-identified the remaining 15 GCPs (Fig. 4) in the photographs, helped by their estimated locations in the model.
-Then, we refined the camera parameters by minimizing the sum of GCP reprojection and misalignment errors, i.e., using the camera optimization option in PhotoScan.
+After obtaining the sparse point cloud, we marked the remaining 15 GCPs (Fig. 4).
+Then, we refined the camera parameters by minimizing the sum of GCP reprojection and misalignment errors.
 This camera optimization adjusts the estimated point cloud by reducing non-linear deformations.
-Once the dense point cloud was computed, we

-20 removed the points outside the area of interest, as well as those points at the water surface, tree canopies and individual bushes at the floodplain.
-Finally, the point cloud was triangulated and interpolated to generate a triangle meshTIN, through the arbitrary surface option and the highest number of mesh faces suggested in PhotoScan.
-This mesh consisted of a nonmonotonic surface that was later processed in MATLAB to plot 2D cross sections.
+Once the dense point cloud was computed, we removed the points outside the area of interest, as well as those points at the water surface, tree canopies and individual bushes at the floodplain.
+Finally, the point cloud was triangulated and interpolated to generate a triangle mesh.
+This mesh consisted of a non-monotonic surface that was later processed in MATLAB to plot 2D cross sections.